The College of Registered Nurses of Alberta (CRNA) has a regulatory obligation under the Health Professions Act (HPA) to make public:

 Any publication of decisions occurring on or after Nov.
 15, 2019, will be published on the CRNA website for a minimum of three years up to 10 years.
 As required by the HPA, any findings of sexual abuse or sexual misconduct will be published indefinitely.

 - The publication will occur promptly after a redacted copy is prepared.

-- If a registrant wants to have a dismissal decision published, they may apply in writing to the registrar or delegate.
+- If a registrant wants to have a decision of no unprofessional conduct published, they may apply in writing to the registrar or delegate.